AWS Elemental White Papers

 CDNs Demystified: A Streaming Technology Primer

-Learn about the fundamental capabilities and practices of a Content Delivery Network (CDN) as they relate to video processing functions, such as those provided by Elemental.
+Learn about the fundamental capabilities and practices of a Content Delivery Network (CDN) as they relate to video processing functions, such as those provided by AWS Elemental.
 This white paper describes how a CDN operates and details the interactions that take place between the software, hardware and networks components that comprise a CDN video delivery system.

 Software-definierte Videolösungen zur Unterstützung von HDR